 Serving Suggestions

-- Ganache would work here too.
+- ganache would work here too.
 Let the cake cool first before adding any frosting or ganache.
 Top with sliced almonds.

 Freezing, Storing and Reheating Instructions